1. Variation in product inventory during the year

 Depending on the type of business you run, you may need to hold a lot of stock during peak season, and much less at other times.
 For instance, many wholesalers and retailers carry a much larger inventory during the holiday season.

 You might need extra business property and commercial vehicles group insurance if you offer new services like online sales and delivery.

 Any improvements to your business premises can affect the cost of rebuilding.
 It’s important to tell your insurer about any changes as soon as possible.

-4. Increase in business income compared to previous years
+4. Variation in business income compared to previous years

-If your turnover is a lot higher than last year, your policy’s Loss of income coverage might not be enough anymore.
-To better protect your business income, you can add optional coverage.
+If your turnover is a lot higher than last year, you may no longer have enough coverage.
+To better protect your business income, review your coverage and your coverage amounts.